arunkumar6358/Calculator/README.md

 # Calculator
-simple Calculator by using html, css, js
+this is reponsive calculator in all devices by using html, css, js